CURRICULUM

 Iwasaki Hitoshi,

 This course aims to develop the students’ abilities to understand the theory of the pathophysiology of human endocrine and metabolic disease through learning 1) development, anatomy and function of endocrine tissue, 2) glucose and lipid metabolism, and 3) physiological functions of hormones and pathological conditions caused by their failure.
-The 1st class will be face to face on Wed April 12.
+Lecture is conducted in English.

 [Class schedule]